Car Won’t Start? 5 Signs of a Bad Starter

 2. Dirty or Corroded Connections:

-Too much dirt or corrosion increases the resistance of the circuit, resulting in a weak crank or failure to crank.
-Regular cleaning and maintenance can help in solving this problem.
+Too much dirt or corrosion increases the circuit’s resistance, resulting in a weak crank or failure to crank.
+Regular cleaning and maintenance can help solve this problem.

 3. Battery Corrosion:

-Overheating, leakage, or natural wear can lead to corrosion, affecting the starter’s function.
+Overheating, leakage, or natural wear can lead to corrosion, which can affect the starter’s function.
 Regular battery inspections and maintenance are crucial preventive measures.

 4. Worn-out Starter System Parts: